That’s Pushing 5000 Years Ago!!!

 As the Greeks faded and Rome arose to power, rhetoric traveled and interesting path.
 Early on, Greek teachers trained the Romans in rhetoric.
 Ultimately, the Romans, as they did everything, took over their own training.

 Between Aristotle’s day and the 1st century BCE, the Greeks developed the 5 canons of rhetoric which are the basis for rhetoric and public speaking today.
 Cicero, famous for his involvement in the assassination of Julius Caeser, his struggle for leadership against Marc Antony and Rome and his own elimination at the hands of Antony’s agents, is considered to this day as one of the greatest orator’s in human history.
-Cicero delineated the 5 canons into writing in his De Inventione (84BCE) followed by five additional volumes of rhetoric throughout his life including De Oratore (55BCE, shown on right).
+Cicero delineated the 5 canons into writing in his De Inventione (84BCE) followed by five additional volumes of rhetoric throughout his life including De Oratore (55BCE, shown below).

 Yes, we talk canons again.
 These principals underpin all modern rhetoric and public speaking.
 We will expand on the canons further down.